earthobservations/wetterdienst/docs/usage/python-api.rst

     - empty stations are defined via `skip_threshold` which defaults to 0.95 and requires all parameters that are requested (for an entire dataset all of the dataset parameters) to have at least 95 per cent of actual values (relative to start and end date if provided)
+- `skip_criteria` (requires option `tidy`) is the statistical criteria on which the percentage of actual values is calculated with options "min", "mean", "max", where "min" means the percentage of the lowest available parameter is taken, while "mean" takes the average percentage of all parameters and "max" does so for the parameter with the most percentage
 - `skip_threshold` is used in combination with `skip_empty` to define when a station is empty, with 1.0 meaning no values per parameter should be missing and e.g. 0.9 meaning 10 per cent of values can be missing
 - `dropna` (requires option `tidy`) is used to drop all empty entries thus reducing the workload